-A course designed to strengthen the student's competence in oral French through intensive training at an intermediate level, in both oral expression and aural comprehension.
+A course designed to improve the student's oral proficiency by means of presentations in class, discussions, acquisition of pertinent vocabulary, analysis of oral grammar and errors, laboratory work, and readings mainly from the francophone press.
 (May not be taken for credit by native speakers of French.)
 (Prerequisite: permission of instructor.)